 To the right of the creek lies Berry Mountain, where the terrain dramatically shifts.
 Here, I have imagined the land appearing dry and yellowing, a stark contrast to the lushness of the creek below.
 The painting captures the intensity of full sun beaming down, which emphasises the aridity of the mountain landscape.
 This interplay between the shimmering green of the creek and the parched earth of the mountain creates a compelling visual contrast, highlighting the delicate balance between water and land, and the transformative effects of sunlight on the environment.

-The painting is sealed with varnish and has a black floating frame.
+Framing and Finishing Details: The painting has been carefully sealed with varnish to preserve and protect its surface.
+It is presented in a black metal floating frame.

 Certificate of Authenticity included.